Do the math on your GCVWR and your max payload. If you do the math on the truck and trailer combination you will come up with the right rig.

 Going on the Trans Canadian Highway and possibly (hopefully) on up into Alaska.

-My wife and I thought we would get a tee-niney camper and use our Explorer as a TV.
-We even used the "what will tow this camper" feature on various sites, but when we went to the dealers and actually got inside those campers they weren't at all what we expected.
+when we went to the dealers and actually got inside those campers they weren't at all what we expected.
 We kept on looking and we just sized and re-sized, and up-sized ourselves right into needing a 250/2500 350/3500.
 Sooo, I've been looking around, and reading advice, and I've got some questions, based on what a salesman has told me.
 Budget is limited, everything we get will be used.

 Anybody done the TransCanadian Highway?
 Recommendations for gearing up.
-(Apart from my trout pole that is :)
+(Apart from my trout pole that is

 First ...
-Is it true that for stability and comfort of ride for four adult passengers in a crew cab SRW that you should max out the weight you have when "fully loaded" at 80% of the GCWR?
+Is it true that for stability and comfort of ride for four adult passengers in a crew cab SRW that you should max out the weight you have when "fully loaded" at 80% of the G

 Two...
 Is it true, that with a SRW towing even a medium sized 5th wheel or gooseneck on mountain roads (lookup Bannf) and you hit the steep downhill grades with tight curves you'll wish you had a dually with exhaust brake because the trailer tends to want to "push & roll" the truck, even a 350/3500 with air bag levelers?